 HMCS Snowberry was a Flower Class Corvette in the Royal Canadian Navy in WW2.
 Derived from a design of the whale catcher Southern Pride, 267 Flower Class Corvettes served with the Royal Navy, The Royal Canadian Navy, and others, primarily in the Battle of the Atlantic where they were used as convoy escorts in the bitter struggle against German submarines, the much feared "U-Boats".
 This model is 1/144 scale and measures about 17 inches long.
 The model depicts Snowberry accurately as she appeared in 1943 after her second major refit, and features all the typical modifications made to these ships including extension of the forecastle, removal of the main mast, installation of the "hedge-hog" anti submarine mortar, and the widened and extended open bridge.
 Snowberry is painted in an accurate "Western Approaches" disruptive paint scheme.
 The model comes complete with a hardwood display base and a removable clear Lexan dust cover.
-This model is complete and ready to go now, contact me for pricing.
+This model has been sold but I can build another one just like it.

 Oberon Class diesel electric submarines were operated by the Royal Canadian Navy from 1964 until the late 90's.
 This model is a 1/350 scale highly detailed museum quality piece and can be completed to depict the boat in either pre or post "SOUP" (Submarine Operational Upgrade Project) configuration.

 I can build any of the Oberon Class boats.